swapnilcelusion/publish-mobile-app/README.md

-# publish-mobile-app
+# Initial setup for Mobile App
-Steps to publish app on Google play and App Store
+Steps to setup account to publish app on Google play and App Store

 # Google Play
 This section is a step-by-step guide on how to successfully setup your account on the Google Play Store.